 Phoebe Zito, University of New Orleans

+Lead Institution: University of Alaska Anchorage

+Project Champion: LT Matt Edes, USCG, HQ USCG/MER

 Project Description:

-Abstract:
+Abstract.

 This project studies the direct effects of oil, dispersants, and in-situ burning, along with photo-enhanced effects, on several physiological, biochemical, and metabolic aspects of a cold-water species of mussel (Mytilus trossulus).
 Previous research has demonstrated that these organisms, when directly exposed to chemically-dispersed oil during a simulated spill event, exhibit physiological stress.
 Over 20 years of scientific studies in Prince William Sound indicate that sunlight-exposed oil can be more toxic to aquatic organisms than non-weathered oil, yet there remains little information on what effects (if any) dispersants and in-situ burning have on bay mussels in the Arctic environment when exposed to sunlight, which in the summer months is continuous.
 This study will determine if dispersed oil or burned oil are more toxic to bay mussels than oil alone and if these effects are more pronounced during periods of long sun exposure.